Breinich/BenchmarkingPortal/FutureFeatures.md

 Start
 - [ ] 2 | Option for rerunning an already existing benchmark
 - [ ] 2 | Option for starting a benchmark via uploading the xml configuration file
+- [ ] 1 | Fix sv-benchmarks path to relative path based on the xml path and don't copy the xml file

 Modify
 - [ ] 1 | Add vcloud ID to the benchmark table